ni9elf/SenticNetExperiments/README.txt

 Performed knowledge expansion and consistency checks on SenticNet.
+Refer to report for description and results of experiments.